aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

-# Tutorial: Using Neuron to run Resnet50 inference
+# Tutorial: Getting Started with TensorFlow-Neuron (ResNet-50 Tutorial)

 ## Steps Overview:

-1. Launch an EC2 instance for compilation and/or Infernence
+1. Launch an EC2 Compilation Instance (recommended instance: c5.4xlarge)
-2. Install Neuron for Compiler and Runtime execution
+2. Install TensorFlow-Neuron and Neuron-Compiler on the Compilation Instance
-3. Compile on compilation server
+3. Compile the compute-graph on the compilation-instance, and copy the artifacts into the deployment-instance
-4. Execute inference on Inf1
+4. Install TensorFlow-Neuron and Neuron-Runtime on Deployment Instance
+5. Deploy inferences inference on the Deployment Instance (Inf1)

 ## Step 1: Launch EC2 Instance(s)

-A typical workflow with the Neuron SDK will be to compile trained ML models on a compilation server and then distribute the artifacts to a fleet of Inf1 instances for execution.
+A typical workflow with the Neuron SDK will be to compile trained ML models on a compilation instance and then distribute the artifacts to a fleet of deployment instances, for execution.
 Neuron enables TensorFlow to be used for all of these steps.

 1.1.
 Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
 To use a pre-built Deep Learning AMI, which includes all of the needed packages, see [Launching and Configuring a DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html)

 1.2.
 Select and launch an EC2 instance of your choice to compile.
 Launch an instance by following [EC2 instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).
   * It is recommended to use c5.4xlarge or larger.
 For this example we will use a c5.4xlarge.
-  * If you would like to compile and infer on the same machine, please select inf1.6xlarge.
+  * Users may choose to compile and deploy on the same instance, in which case it is recommend to use an inf1.6xlarge instance or larger.

 1.3.
-Select and launch an Inf1 instance of your choice if not compiling and inferencing on the same instance.
+Select and launch a deployment (Inf1) instance of your choice (if not compiling and inferencing on the same instance).
 Launch an instance by following [EC2 instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).

-## Step 2: Install Neuron Compiler and TensorFlow-Neuron On Compilation Instance
+## Step 2: Compilation Instance Installations

-If using DLAMI, activate aws_neuron_tensorflow_p36 environment and skip this step.
+**If using DLAMI, activate aws_neuron_tensorflow_p36 environment and skip this step.**

 On the instance you are going to use for compilation, install both Neuron Compiler and  TensorFlow-Neuron.